-- The Buy Recycled Annual Report is due by October 31, 2018.
+- Buy Recycled Annual Report is due each year on October 31.

 - Vendor Resources provides resources and tools that vendors can use to help implement a successful SABRC program.

 - Greenhouse Gas Benefits explains how procurement decisions made by state agencies and departments are directly linked to the climate change goals of AB 32.

 - Management Memo No. 17-06, E-Waste Disposal, issued by DGS on November 27, 2017, provides state agencies with the appropriate procedures for disposing of surplus useful computer equipment and E-Waste.